To detect MRSA (Meticillin resistant Staphylococcus Aureus) carrier status

 This test detects the presence of Meticillin Resistant Staphylococcus aureus (MRSA) and sometimes evaluates the genetic characteristics of the strain.

-MRSA are strains of Staphylococcus aureus, or “staph,” bacteria that have become resistant to some of the antibiotics commonly used to treat these type of infections, (the betalactum group of antibiotics) which include the penicillins, meticillin and cephalosporins.
+MRSA are strains of Staphylococcus aureus, or “staph,” bacteria that have become resistant to some of the antibiotics commonly used to treat these type of infections, (the beta-lactam group of antibiotics) which include the penicillins, meticillin and cephalosporins.
 Standard courses of antibiotics may be adequate to treat regular “staph” infections but often lead to treatment failure in patients with MRSA.
 Stains of MRSA were first identified in the early 1960’s and MRSA outbreaks have been a problem in confined populations such as hospitals, prisons, and nursing homes ever since.
 MRSA strains have caused a significant number of severe skin, lung, bone, and heart-related infections that have proven difficult to treat and in some cases proven fatal.
 All hospitals have implemented measures in an attempt to eradicate MRSA and to control the spread of MRSA from person to person.
 This has been a challenge as “staph” is a common bacterium that colonises the skin and in the nose of about 20-40% of the population.
-In the past, only about 0.8 % of the colonising “staph” were MRSA, but in the last decade this has risen above 1%, and studies of select populations have shown MRSA colonisation rates as high as 22% in care home residents.
+In the past, only about 0.8 % of the colonising “staph” were MRSA, but in the last decade this has risen to 1-3%, and studies of select populations have shown MRSA colonisation rates as high as 22% in care home residents.

 There have been outbreaks of MRSA outside the hospital setting and in the last few years the number of cases have greatly increased.
 Therefore raising concern among doctors and other healthcare workers.
 In the community, MRSA is causing infections in young previously healthy people with no apparent risk factors of infection.
-Studies of these cases have shown that the bacteria are being spread in the community by MRSA colonised or infected people through close contact (such as sports or a day care) and through contact with contaminated objects (such as sports equipment, shared towels or razors) Often the infection it causes will be a long-lasting skin or lung infection.
+Studies of these cases have shown that the bacteria are being spread in the community by MRSA colonised or infected people through close contact (such as sports or a day care) and through contact with contaminated objects (such as sports equipment, shared towels or razors) Often the infection it causes will be a long-lasting skin infection.